Joseph T. Thomas: Control order

-Australian federal magistrate Graham Mowbray made the assessment that Thomas is capable of launching a terrorist attack and that his wife has links to the alleged spiritual leader of Jemaah Islamiah, Abu Bakar Bashir.
+Australian federal magistrate Graham Mowbray made the assessment that Thomas was capable of launching a terrorist attack and that his wife had links to the alleged spiritual leader of Jemaah Islamiah, Abu Bakar Bashir.
 Thomas and his wife have stated that his wife was a friend of a friend of the woman who became Bashir's wife.
 Sidney Jones of the International Crisis Group says the link is a case of mistaken identity based on surname.
-Since granting the control order, Magistrate Mowbray has criticised the inclusion of Osama Bin Laden on the list of people with whom Thomas must not have contact.
-He has also criticised the timing of the order, which interrupted a holiday Thomas was having with his family.
+Since granting the control order, Magistrate Mowbray criticised the inclusion of Osama Bin Laden on the list of people with whom Thomas must not have contact.
+He also criticised the timing of the order, which interrupted a holiday Thomas was having with his family.

 Thomas unsuccessfully appealed the making of the control order to the High Court of Australia.

 Retrial

 On 20 December 2006, Thomas was ordered to face a retrial, based on an interview with the Australian Broadcasting Corporation's Four Corners television program.
 On 23 October 2008, Thomas was found not guilty of the terrorism charges but was found guilty of a passport offence, which carries a maximum penalty of two years' imprisonment.
-Thomas has already served nine months.
+Thomas had already served nine months.
 Justice Elizabeth Curtain on 29 October 2008 ordered that Thomas be imprisoned for nine months but found he was free to go after taking into account time already served.
 "No other penalty is appropriate in the circumstances of this case other than a sentence of imprisonment," Justice Curtain said.
 She ordered that Thomas be released immediately on a Commonwealth recognisance order to be of good behaviour for the five days remaining of his sentence once the 265 days of pre-sentence detention had been taken into account.
 He was also required to pay a $1000 bond.
 Thomas was represented by former Victorian Deputy Premier Jim Kennan.